devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 # Web Decks Internals

 *Web Decks* are designed with simple standard web features, are rendered on an HTML Canvas, uses standard events to report interaction through basic JavaScript functions.
-The application that serves them is a very simple Flask application (2 routes) with 2 simple Ninja2 templates.
+The application that serves them is a very simple Flask application with Ninja2 templates.
 The Flask application also runs the WebSocket proxy.

 ![[webdecks.svg|600]]

-## Web Decks Initialisation Sequence

 ## Web Deck Messages